pgTech123/UnifyID_Challenge/README.md

 ```

-To test the module that requires random numbers, run:
+To test the module that request random numbers, run:
 ```bash
 python get_random.py
 ```